jeffswartz/opentok-reconnection-old/Android-sample/README.md

   by the client when it was temporarily disconnected.
 (For more information about Signaling, see the [Signaling developer guide](https://tokbox.com/developer/guides/signaling/android/).)

-**Important:** To use this feature, you must contact TokBox to enroll in the Automatic Reconnection beta.
-See the main project [README](../README.md) on how to enroll.

 ## Client requirements

 You must use the most recent version of the OpenTok Android SDK, which is supported on